 Before you hit the beach, make sure your portfolio has some cover.
-Pare those stakes in volatile winners such as Global Sources
+Consider paring those stakes in volatile winners such as China Finance

-Now, consider taking that newly freed capital and reallocating a portion of it to blue-chip dividend payers such as Coca-Cola
+Now, consider reallocating a portion of that newly freed capital to blue-chip dividend-payers such as McDonald's

-But since there's no reason for near-retirees to hold more than 60% of their portfolios in equities, stash the rest in a healthy mix of bond funds such as the Bill Gross-run Managers Fremont (which recently received the Motley Fool Rule Your Retirement stamp of approval) and Treasury Inflation-Protected Securities (TIPS).
+But since there's no reason for a near-retiree to hold more than 60% of his or her portfolio in equities, just stash the rest in a healthy mix of bond funds such as one run by Bill Gross, the Managers Fremont Bond (which recently received the Motley Fool Rule Your Retirement stamp of approval), and Treasury Inflation-Protected Securities (TIPS).

 Now for the all-important withdrawal rate.
 You'll want to draw down your IRAs, 401(k)s, pensions, and other retirement accounts in a way that funds your retirement lifestyle and preserves your net worth.
 Financial planner William Bengen first showed -- and history has confirmed -- that a 4% annual withdrawal rate is a great place to start.
 But you'll also want to know which accounts to draw down first, ways to avoid big tax hits, and how to keep pace with the government's minimum distribution requirements.
 After all, those devilish details are what retirement planning is all about.